Jon Robertson

-Jon Robertson (born 25 April 1989) is a Scottish professional footballer who plays as a midfielder for Scottish League Two side Edinburgh City.
+Jon Robertson (born 25 April 1989) is a Scottish professional footballer who plays as a midfielder for lowland league side Broxburn Athletic.

-He was previously with Cowdenbeath on three occasions, St Mirren, Stenhousemuir, Alloa Athletic and also Stoneyburn and Rosyth on loan.
+He was previously with Cowdenbeath on three occasions, St Mirren, Stenhousemuir, Alloa Athletic, Broxburn Athletic and also Stoneyburn and Rosyth on loan.

 Career

 Robertson began his career as a youth player for Hearts before joining Murieston Boys Club.

 Cowdenbeath

 Robertson signed for Cowdenbeath and made his first team debut as a substitute on 5 January 2008, in a Scottish Second Division match against Ayr United.
 In all he made 12 appearances in his debut season.

 During the 2008–09 season he went on loan to junior sides Stoneyburn and Rosyth.
 Robertson was made captain of Cowdenbeath at the age of 22, for season 2011–12 and led the club to the Second Division title.
 He was nominated for the PFA Scotland Second Division Player of the Year award in April 2012.